 High-End Projects

 If you’re going all out and choosing top-tier materials like copper, or if your home has a particularly complex roof design, you could be looking at a price tag of $30,000 or more.
-Homes with steeper pitches, multiple levels, or lots of nooks and crannies can push labor costs higher, while premium materials like copper add significantly to the overall expense.
+Homes with steep pitches, multiple levels, or many nooks and crannies can increase labor costs.
+Premium materials like copper add significantly.

 The functionality is the same, but the experience, quality, and appearance take everything to a new level.
-While the upfront cost might seem steep, high-end metal roofs offer exceptional longevity and curb appeal that can make them worth the investment.
+High-end metal roofs have an upfront cost that might seem steep.
+However, their longevity and curb appeal make them worth considering.

 Long-Term Value